Infoestrella/Man_Git_Github/Man_Git.md

 We can revert changes and recover previous state of multiple files.

-## Branches
-Git works with Branches.
-One per developer?.
-Each one has its own snapshots.

-Finish, Git merge all branches in a final version.

-Git detect if both developer has worked in same code.

 ## Git tool
 First install and open **Git bash**.